|Faculty Handbook -

 Women, Gender, and Sexuality Studies

-Additional reassigned time may be awarded to Chairs or Directors according to the following criteria:
+Additional reassigned time may be awarded by the Provost to Chairs or Directors according to the following criteria:

 UNC Asheville faculty are encouraged to engage in team teaching, to teach outside their own disciplines and to cross-list courses appropriate to more than one academic area.
 Faculty interested in pursuing these activities should discuss their plan with their Department Chair/Program Director and other affected Department Chairs/Program Directors.